Skip to content

 1. Inference request: Send POST request to your AI gateway.

 2. Request proxying: Forward POST request to AI Inference provider or serve response from cache, if enabled and available.
-Both analytics and logs are collected in the process and controls such as Rate Limiting enforced.
+During this process, both analytics and logs are collected.
+Additionally, controls such as Rate Limiting are enforced.

 3. Error handling: In case of errors, retry request or fallback to other inference provider, depending on configuration.